 Medical Abortion (At-Home Abortion)

-A medical abortion is commonly known as Abortion Pill—a SAFE and EFFECTIVE method for an early abortion up to 9 weeks.
+A medical abortion is commonly known as Abortion Pill—a SAFE and EFFECTIVE method for an abortion up to 9 weeks.

 At Falls Church Healthcare we use a combination of 2 medications to end a pregnancy: